-We are excited to announce the CFP for the 2020 Working-Class Studies Association Conference to be held at Youngstown State University in Youngstown, OH May 20-23, 2020.
+The CFP for the now postponed 2020 Working-Class Studies Association Conference, originally scheduled to be held at Youngstown State University in Youngstown, OH May 20-23, 2020 is available here.

 Re-Placing Class: Community, Politics, Work, and Labor in a Changing World